dudinea/argocd-monorepo-controller/docs/architecture.md

 and `mrp-controller.argoproj.io/git-revision` annotations contain the values for the first application source only.

-For single source applications the `mrp-controller.argoproj.io/change-revisions` and `mrp-controller.argoproj.io/git-revisions`  contain lists of one element with the data of the only application source.

-## The Manifest Paths Annotation
+## The Manifest Generate Paths Annotation

 This [`argocd.argoproj.io/manifest-generate-paths`](https://argo-cd.readthedocs.io/en/latest/operator-manual/high_availability/#manifest-paths-annotation)
 Application annotation specifies which paths whithin the Git